nguyennghia9222/code-challenge/problem-6/README.md

   - `Global Secondary Index` by `Partition Key(userId)` and `Sort Key(userScore)`
 - Logics:

   - Separate the user's score getting/updating from top user's scores api for scalability.
+Check if top user's scores already in cache then get from cache, if not then get from DynamoDB and save to cache.
   - When user's score change, trigger sqs messages, then declare lambda function to consume the messages concurrently.
   - Check from message's timestamp, elastic cache, user-score table (`using global secondary index`) to verify if top score users has changes.
   - Clean elastic cache and emit websocket notification event.